kadirbekar/flutter-nodejs-mongodb/README.md

 23.03.2024 ->

 - SDK version updated to '>=3.3.0 <4.0.0'
-- Flutter packages updated to the latest packages
+- Flutter packages updated to the latest versions
-- Npm packages updated to the latest packages
+- Npm packages updated to the latest versions

 Let's integrate our back-end solution into flutter app